atabaian/interactmet/README.md

 ##########################################################################################

-#depending on what one wants to search for or modify the this can be done through a few commands
+Depending on what one wants to search for or modify the this can be done through a few commands

 selection <- met_tbl1 %>% filter(CONDITON) #Condition format can be any columns such as "Subsystem == SUBSYSTEM__3"
 selection_nodes <- selection$raw_id

-#selection nodes is the variable that would then be passed into the session$sendCustomMessage
-#to the myCallbackHandler4 functions
+selection nodes is the variable that would then be passed into the session$sendCustomMessage to the myCallbackHandler4 functions

 for best usability take the condition from a search bar or table upon user input